fontra/fontra-blog/content/blog/introduction.md

 ---
 title: Welcome to the Fontra blog!
+A brief history of the project.
-description: A brief history of the project so far
+description: A brief history of the project
 date: 2025-01-29
 tags: fontra
 ---